 This displays a list of all links listed for a specific link category …

-(Links filtered by category)
+(Links filtered by link category)

-Links – Additional Options
+Additional Link Options

-Plugin Download URL
+Download Plugin URL

-This useful plugin can be used to create a page on your web site containing a list of all of the link categories in your Links area, plus all links listed in these categories.
-Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your link collection so that your site users can become aware of any additions made to to your link library.
+Link Library creates a page on your web site that contains all the link categories in your Links section, plus all links defined for these categories.
+You can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your links that lets your site users be made aware of additions to your link library.

 Visit this website to learn more about this plugin:

 Congratulations!
 Now you know how to add a featured links section to your WordPress site.